 Kubernetes Network Policies: Zero-Trust Segmentation in Production

-By the end of this article you'll understand how policies are evaluated and merged, how to write airtight ingress and egress rules without accidentally blackholing DNS, how to verify enforcement at the network level rather than just trusting your YAML applied cleanly, and the three production mistakes that silently leave clusters wide open even when teams think they're locked down.
+This is not a syntax reference.
+It covers how policies are evaluated and merged, how to write airtight ingress and egress rules without accidentally blackholing DNS, how to verify enforcement at the network level rather than trusting your YAML applied cleanly, and the production mistakes that silently leave clusters wide open.

 How Network Policy Enforcement Actually Works — The CNI Layer